 Historic Rehabilitation Tax Credits

 Tax credits encourage the preservation and continued use of historic buildings by offering economic incentives for their rehabilitation.
-There are two rehabilitation tax credit programs administered by the Louisiana Division of Historic Preservation for income-producing buildings: the Federal Historic Rehabilitation Tax Credit Program and the State Commercial Tax Credit Program.
+The Louisiana Division of Historic Preservation administers two historic rehabilitation tax credit programs for income-producing buildings: the Federal Historic Rehabilitation Tax Credit Program and the State Commercial Tax Credit Program.

 If you plan to renovate the exterior of your building including: renovations to the building front, awnings, painting or lighting, the Façade Grant program may be right for you.
 The Façade Grant awards are not to exceed $2,000 and must be matched dollar for dollar by the recipient.
 Only one application per fiscal year, work must be finished to apply.
 Façade Grants are not awarded for signage.